nospam2000/ch341-baudrate-calculation/README.md

 Using this formula together with choosing the right prescaler will give you an relative baud rate error <= 0.16% for the common baud rates.
 For all other baud rates between 46 to 100000 (the uncommon ones) the error is < 0.8% .
 Above 100000 baud you should only use selected baud rates.

+It seems that the tolerance window of receiving frames get smaller when smaller prescaler values are used.
+See the link [Linux ch341 kernel 2nd patch which fixes some issues with the first patch] below for a fixed Linux kernel patch.
+That means when two combinations of prescaler\*divisor give the same error you should prefer the one with the larger prescaler.
+I haven't measured this myself yet, the knowledge comes from feedback to the latest kernel patch.

 #### Divisor values <= 8 when prescaler=1 ####

 The divisor register doesn't treat all values equally.
 The `divisor` values from 9 to 256 are